-Facebook pixel events are critical for conversion tracking, optimization, and retargeting.
+Facebook pixel events are critical for conversion tracking, How you optimize impacts who sees your Facebook ad.
+Facebook will show your ad to people most likely to perform your desired action., and retargeting.
 You may not have partner integration that automatically injects this code.
 The Pixel Event Setup Tool may not be sufficient (it’s not for me).
 You may need to add the code manually, and this post is meant to help.

 As I write this, the Pixel Event Setup Tool, though it has promise, simply isn’t a solution.

 It should allow for full parameter flexibility.
 You should be able to add any qualified parameter that you want.
 But, you can’t.
 In particular, you can’t add a product name.
 Why in the world can’t you add a product name?

 The most excruciating part may be how value is added for the purchase event.

 If you don’t use the Initiate Checkout event, you can’t provide a value unless Facebook reads it from the page.
 There’s no option to enter a value manually.

 Needless to say, this isn’t good enough.
 Facebook may very well fix these issues.
 But in the meantime, creating your Pixel events allow you to track specific actions on your website that can be used for reporting, targeting, and optimization. manually may be the best solution.

 Pixel Event Code

 The base pixel code goes before the closing HEAD tag on every page of your website.
 The pixel event code typically goes soon after, following the opening BODY tag (though it can go anywhere prior to the closing BODY tag).